Moselle to Mozart Cycling Holiday

 Tue – Day 10: Regensburg to Niederalteich (62 miles) Elevation: 574ft /174m

-Not too long after leaving Regensburg in the morning we pass the town of Walhalle and its impressive neo classical structure which is well worth a steep but rewarding detour.
-The cycling is pleasurable and there are plenty of distractions along the way, including the beautiful old city of Straubing with it’s sixty metre tower.
+Not too long after leaving Regensburg in the morning we pass the town of Walhalla and its impressive neo classical structure which is well worth a steep but rewarding detour.
+The cycling is pleasurable and there are plenty of distractions along the way, including the beautiful old city of Straubing with its sixty metre tower.
 Later in the day we pass through Deggendorf and continue to Niederalteich where we stay in a Benedictine Abbey.
-Founded in 781 the Abbey is run by monks and a truly unique place to stay.
+Founded in 781 the Abbey is run by monks and is a truly unique place to stay.

 Wed – Day 11: Niederalteich to Inzell (56 miles) Elevation: 849ft / 259m